DM587/dm587.github.io/_assignments/asg-vecmat.md

 - You find the specification file in the git repository.

 - Submissions are via git.

-- Read Appendix A from PythonEssentials.pdf for submission details.
+Read Appendix A from PythonEssentials.pdf for submission details.

-- Unless the automated grading is repaired there will be two deadlines.
+- Unless the automated grading on dalila is repaired there will be two deadlines.
 After the first deadline a manual test will be run and feedback will be provided in a file `grades.txt` to be pulled from the repository.
-There will be time to update the submission until the second deadline.
+There will be time to update the submission until the second, final deadline.

   - **First Deadline: Sunday, November 3, 2024 at noon**